SamiAbouAsali/automated-plant-watering-system/README.md

 ## Here's How It Works

-The moisture sensor continuously sends readings from the soil to Arduino.
+The moisture sensor continuously sends readings from the soil to the Arduino.
 Using Firmata4j, my program reads this data and compares it to a moisture threshold.

-if the soil is too dry, the program turns on the water pump.
+If the soil is too dry, the program turns on the water pump.
 Once the soil has enough moisture, the pump stays off.

 I also stored the moisture readings in an ArrayList and used them to create a live graph so I could see how the readings changed over time.